Veronica Ferres: Career

-The short film “MALOU” by director Adi Wojaczek and producer Patrick Mölleken, premiered at the 23rd L.A.
+The short film Malou by director Adi Wojaczek and producer Patrick Mölleken, premiered at the 23rd L.A.
 Shorts International Film Festival in Los Angeles.
 At the 22nd Manhattan Short Film Festival, it was on the Academy Award shortlist for 2020.

-In 2019 her filmography included “CRISIS” with Gary Oldman and Luke Evans, the mystery thriller “THE DARKER THE LAKE” directed by Lok Kwan Woo and the romantic comedy “LOVE, WEDDINGS AND OTHER DISASTER” starring Diane Keaton and Jeremy Irons.
-Furthermore, she appeared in “BEST SELLERS” with Michael Caine and in “EVERY BREATH YOU TAKE” with Casey Affleck, Michelle Monaghan, and Sam Claflin.
-In 2020, she starred in the thriller “ZERO CONTACT” alongside Anthony Hopkins.
-In 2021, she shot “PARADIES HIGHWAY” with Juliette Binoche and Morgan Freeman, which premiered at the Locarno Film Festival.
+In 2019 her filmography included Crisis with Gary Oldman and Luke Evans, the mystery thriller The Darker The Lake directed by Lok Kwan Woo and the romantic comedy Love, Weddings, and Other Disasters starring Diane Keaton and Jeremy Irons.
+Furthermore, she appeared in Best Sellers with Michael Caine and in Every Breath You Take with Casey Affleck, Michelle Monaghan, and Sam Claflin.
+In 2020, she starred in the thriller Zero Contact alongside Anthony Hopkins.
+In 2021, she shot Paradise Highway with Juliette Binoche and Morgan Freeman, which premiered at the Locarno Film Festival.

-In 2022 she starred in the action thriller “THE BRICKLAYER” alongside Aaron Eckhart and Nina Dobrev.
-Furthermore, Veronica played a leading role in the popular German television series “TATORT” in the episode “Königinnen” directed by Rudi Gaul.
+In 2022 she starred in the action thriller The Bricklayer alongside Aaron Eckhart and Nina Dobrev.
+Furthermore, Veronica played a leading role in the popular German television series Tatort in the episode “Königinnen” directed by Rudi Gaul.

 The same year, she played in the new film adaptation of Robert E. Howard’s original Marvel comic “RED SONJA”, directed by M.J.
 Bassett the mother of Red Sonja as well as the Goddess Ashera alongside Mathila Lutz, Wallis Day and Robert Sheehan.
-Just recently she finished the english language streaming series “EL TURCO” in Budapest.
+Just recently she finished the english language streaming series El Turco in Budapest.

-In 2023, Veronica Ferres is filming the American feature film “UNHOLY TRINITY” directed by Richard Gray in Montana.
+In 2023, Veronica Ferres is filming the American feature film Unholy Trinity directed by Richard Gray in Montana.
 She plays the female lead alongside Pierce Brosnan and Samuel L. Jackson.

-She is also starring in the ZDFneo horror series “HAMELN”, which is based on the legend of the Pied Piper of Hameln, and the ZDF comedy series “ANDERE ELTERN”, directed by Lutz Heineking, jr.
+She is also starring in the ZDFneo horror series Hameln, which is based on the legend of the Pied Piper of Hameln, and the ZDF comedy series Andere Eltern, directed by Lutz Heineking, jr.

 Ferres founded her own production-company, Construction Film GmbH, in 2013.